Johann Gottlieb Fichte: Theological studies and private tutoring

 In 1780, Fichte began study at the University of Jena's Lutheran theology seminary.
 He was transferred a year later to study at the Leipzig University.
-Fichte seems to have supported himself during this period of bitter poverty and hard struggle.
+Fichte seems to have supported himself during this period of poverty and struggle.
 Without the financial support by von Miltitz, Fichte had to end his studies without completing his degree.

 From 1784 to 1788, Fichte precariously supported himself as tutor for various Saxon families.
-In early 1788, he returned to Leipzig in the hope of finding a better employment, but eventually he had to settle for a less promising position with the family of an innkeeper in Zurich.
-He lived in Zurich for the next two years (1788–1790), which was a time of great contentment for him.
-There he met his future wife, Johanna Rahn, and Johann Heinrich Pestalozzi.
-He also became, in 1793, a member of the Freemasonry lodge "Modestia cum Libertate" with which Johann Wolfgang Goethe was also connected.
+In early 1788, he returned to Leipzig in the hope of finding a better employment, but eventually he had to settle for a less promising position with the family of an innkeeper in Zürich.
+He lived in Zürich for the next two years (1788–1790), where he met his future wife, Johanna Rahn, and Johann Heinrich Pestalozzi.
+He also became, in 1793, a member of the Freemasonry lodge "Modestia cum Libertate", with which Johann Wolfgang Goethe was also connected.
 In the spring of 1790, he became engaged to Johanna.
 Fichte began to study the works of Kant in the summer of 1790.
 This occurred initially because one of Fichte's students wanted to know about Kant's writings.
 They had a lasting effect on his life and thought.
 However, while Fichte was studying Kantian philosophy, the Rahn family suffered financial reverses.
 His impending marriage had to be postponed.

 Kant

-From Zurich, Fichte returned to Leipzig in May 1790.
+From Zürich, Fichte returned to Leipzig in May 1790.
 In early 1791, he obtained a tutorship in Warsaw in the house of a Polish nobleman.
 The situation, however, quickly proved disagreeable and he was released.
-He then got a chance to see Kant at Königsberg.
+He then got a chance to see Kant in Königsberg.
 After a disappointing interview on 4 July of the same year, he shut himself in his lodgings and threw all his energies into the composition of an essay which would attract Kant's attention and interest.
-This essay, completed in five weeks, was the Versuch einer Critik aller Offenbarung[sic] (Attempt at a Critique of All Revelation, 1792).
-In this book, according to Henrich, Fichte investigated the connections between divine revelation and Kant's critical philosophy.
+This essay, completed in five weeks, was the Versuch einer Critik [sic] aller Offenbarung[sic] (Attempt at a Critique of All Revelation, 1792).
+In this book, according to Dieter Henrich, Fichte investigated the connections between divine revelation and Kant's critical philosophy.
 The first edition was published without Kant's or Fichte's knowledge and without Fichte's name or signed preface.
 It was thus believed by the public to be a new work by Kant.

 When Kant cleared the confusion and openly praised the work and author, Fichte's reputation skyrocketed.
-In a letter to Karl Reinhold, Jens Baggeson wrote that it was "...the most shocking and astonishing news... [since] nobody but Kant could have written this book.
-This amazing news of a third sun in the philosophical heavens has set me into such confusion".
-Kant waited seven years to make public statement about the incident; after considerable external pressure he dissociated himself from Fichte.
+In a letter to Karl Leonhard Reinhold, Jens Baggesen wrote that it was "...the most shocking and astonishing news... [since] nobody but Kant could have written this book.
+This amazing news of a third sun in the philosophical heavens has set me into such confusion."
+Kant waited seven years to make a public statement about the incident; after considerable external pressure he dissociated himself from Fichte.
 In his statement, he inscribed, "May God protect us from our friends.
 From our enemies, we can try to protect ourselves."